bendera/lit-element-starter-ts/README.md

 ## Static Site

 This project includes a simple website generated with the [eleventy](11ty.dev) static site generator and the templates and pages in `/docs-src`.
 The site is generated to `/docs` and intended to be checked in so that GitHub pages can serve the site [from `/docs` on the master branch](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
+If you serve the files from a directory, you have to prefix all URLs: rename the `.env.dist` to `.env` and modify the `PATH_PREFIX` variable in the new file.
+This setting only affects the production build.

 To enable the site go to the GitHub settings and change the GitHub Pages &quot;Source&quot; setting to &quot;master branch /docs folder&quot;.</p>